ickoxii/BearShare/README.md

 Unless you get specific approval otherwise, your project **must** include some component deployed on a cloud hosting service.
 You can use AWS, GCP, Azure, etc. These services have free tiers, and you might consider looking into tiers specifically for students.

+**Graudate students enrolled in CSI-5321:** You have additional requirements.
+See the bottom of the README.

 ## Milestones
-- You must meet with Dr. Freeman within the first week to get your project idea approved
+- You must present your project idea to Dr. Freeman within the first week to get it approved
 - You must meet with Dr. Freeman within the first 3 weeks to give a status update and discuss roadblocks
 - See the course schedule spreadhseet for specific dates